4.9-Stars

 Ceiling Fans: Your Cost-Effective Option For Heating & Cooling

 Keep in mind, though, that our figures are averages.
-Costs may vary depending on your usage hours, fan speed, motor type, and electricity rates.
+Costs may vary depending on usage hours, fan speed, motor type, and electricity rates.
 They’re just a starting point!

 If you need assistance with ceiling fans, feel free to contact us.
 We are the trusted Sydney electricians at Bright Force Electrical, available 24/7 to meet all your needs!